Can You Paint a Metal Roof?Published on Wednesday January 20, 2021

 Long Roofing’s metal roofs have earned a Class 4 distinction in impact resistance and a Class A fire rating, making them more durable than wood, slate and asphalt shingle roofs.
 Our metal roofing is available in a wide variety of colors and styles to suit any home design or preference.

-Call 866-270-7058 or visit us online today to get a quote, schedule a free, in-home consultation or find answers to any of your metal roofing questions.
+Visit us online today to get a quote, schedule a free, in-home consultation or find answers to any of your metal roofing questions.

 Interested in Long Home Products?